Back to all posts

 For the best results, aim to massage your scar for about 10 minutes, twice a day.
 This dedicated time allows you to gently work the tissue and encourage healing.
 Most experts recommend you continue this routine for at least six months as the scar matures.
 If, after that time, your scar feels softer and moves more easily, you can often reduce the frequency to three or four times a week.
 Always listen to your body—if you feel sharp pain or see any signs of infection, it’s important to stop and check in with your doctor or physical therapist.

-Building a Consistent Routine
+How to Create a Consistent Massage Routine

 Making scar massage a regular part of your day is crucial for seeing real improvement.
 You can piggyback the new habit onto an existing one, like massaging the area while you watch your favorite show in the evening or right after you get out of the shower.
 The goal is to make it feel less like a chore and more like a normal part of your self-care.
 Remember that effective scar tissue management requires firm, intentional pressure that moves the skin and the tissue underneath it, not just light rubbing on the surface.
 A few minutes of focused, consistent effort each day will make a much bigger impact than a long, infrequent session.